 The Company has a very stable staff involved in the preparation of financial information, and employees working in this area have the appropriate expertise to perform their duties.
 It is the Finance Department Management's responsibility to ensure that staff involved in the preparation of financial information have the necessary and up-to-date training to perform this function.
+They attend courses provided by third parties and keep themselves up to date with industry publications and applicable accounting standards.
 Specific training programmes are organized in coordination with the Human Resources Department in the event of changes in applicable legislation or in the functions assigned to the employees involved in these activities.